Neuroscience Minor

 Minor Requirements

-- Five credits from the list of approved courses, with these constraints:
+- Five additional credits, beyond the gateway course, with these constraints:

 - At least one of the credits must be at the 300-level or higher.